JClark-TAMU/2VD-Project/README.md

 Install the app

-`bundle install && rails webpacker:install && rails db:create && db:migrate`
+`bundle install && rails webpacker:install && rails db:create && db:migrate && db:seed`

 Run the app
 `rails server --binding=0.0.0.0`

-The application can be seen using a browser and navigating to http://localhost:3000/
+The application can be seen using a browser and navigating to http://localhost:3000/.
+Heroku should automatically do every needed step on a successful deployment.

 ## Environmental Variables/Files

-\*\* Add instructions/description if your application requires it.
+This application requires five configuration variables.
+These can be configurated within the development.rb file for the development side, or the 'config vars' section in the heroku settings panel for the production side.
+Here is the required variables:

+  `AWS_ACCESS_KEY_ID` is the key for the s3 bucket

+  `AWS_SECRET_ACCESS_KEY` is the secret key for the s3 bucket

+  `S3_BUCKET_NAME` is the name for the s3 bucket

+  `GOOGLE_OAUTH_CLIENT_ID` is the key for the Google OAuth service

+  `GOOGLE_OAUTH_CLIENT_SECRET` is the secret key for the Google OAuth service

+The first three variables come from the AWS portal, and allow the application to store submitted images into the bucket.
+The latter two variables allow for the authentication service to go through Google OAuth, and can be acquired from the Google Cloud Platform under credentials.

-After Navigating to localhost:3000 on your browser you should see the Web2D homepage.
+When locally testing, navigating to localhost:3000 on your browser you should see the Web2D homepage.
+Note that the rspec testing suite uses mock versions of both of these services, so keys are not needed for the testing environment.

 ## Deploying the Code